Newfoundland Mortgage Payment Calculator

 Mortgage rates in Newfoundland

-Despite the fact that mortgages rates can vary between provinces, they tend to be reasonably common betweet regions.
+Despite the fact that mortgages rates can vary between provinces, they tend to be reasonably common between regions.
 More competition between lenders can drive rates down, however.
 This doesn't really benefit Newfoundland, unfortunately.
-Being such a small province, there are fewer mortgage lenders and brokers that operate in the province.
-With less competition than the bigger provinces, rates may be slightly higher.
+Being such a small province, there are fewer mortgage lenders and brokers that operate in the province compared to other parts of Canada.
+With a less competitive mortgage market than the bigger provinces, rates in Newfoundland may be slightly higher.

 Land transfer tax (LTT) in Newfoundland